-As global communication increases, opportunities for foreign language speakers in the business world continue to grow.
+As global communication increases, opportunities for world language speakers in the business world continue to grow.
 Business, industry, and commerce need employees who can negotiate business in their clients' native cultures.

-Education institutions, from elementary schools to colleges and universities, are always looking for a foreign language teachers.
-There is also a growing need for foreign language teachers to aid bi-lingual students and non-native English speakers in U.S. classrooms.
+Education institutions, from elementary schools to colleges and universities, are always looking for a world language teachers.
+There is also a growing need for world language teachers to aid bi-lingual students and non-native English speakers in U.S. classrooms.

 • Science, Technology, Engineering, and Mathematics

-A major or minor in the fields of science, technology, engineering or mathematics combined with a major or minor in a foreign language or languages can prove essential in the emerging global marketplace.
+A major or minor in the fields of science, technology, engineering or mathematics combined with a major or minor in a world language or languages can prove essential in the emerging global marketplace.

 • Social Services